Improve Your Baseline Happiness With Just Three Good Things.

 The Power of “Three Good Things”

-The “Three Good Things” exercise is a scientifically validated practice developed at the University of Pennsylvania by world-renowned psychologist Dr. Martin Seligman, a founder of positive psychology.
+The “Three Good Things” exercise is one of many scientifically validated practices developed at the University of Pennsylvania by world-renowned psychologist Dr. Martin Seligman, a founder of positive psychology.

 This simple intervention helps shift a glass-half-empty mindset to a glass-half-full perspective by actively retraining the brain to counter its natural negativity bias.
-It strengthens gratitude, optimism, and—critically—a sense of personal agency, which is central to long-term well-being.
+It strengthens gratitude, optimism, and a sense of personal agency, which is central to long-term well-being.

 How to Practice It